linuxboi/investment-report-generator/backend/README.md

 npm run build
 ```

-The compiled assets land in `frontend/dist/`, which `backend/server.py` serves.
+The build output lands in `frontend/dist/`, which `server.py` exposes under the
+root route.

 ## Running the Flask Server